What Are Mail Flow Rules in Exchange Online?

 How Do Mail Flow Rules Work?

-Mail flow rules operate based on conditions, exceptions, and actions:
+Mail flow rules operate based on a combination of conditions, exceptions, and actions:

-- Conditions: Define criteria that a message must meet for the rule to apply (e.g., sender domain, recipient address, keywords).
+- Conditions: Criteria that determine which messages the rule should apply to (e.g., sender’s domain, recipient’s address, specific keywords).

-The rules are processed in order of priority, starting from the lowest number.
-Administrators can set the priority to control the sequence of rule execution.
+These rules are processed in order of priority, starting from the lowest number.
+Administrators can adjust the rule’s priority to control its sequence of execution.

 Step-by-Step Guide to Configuring Mail Flow Rules